 5. Faster delivery

-The transportation companies that prefer maritime transportation, with a delivery span of 6 months, often save money on overall shipping operations.
+The transportation or trucking companies that prefer maritime transportation, with a delivery span of 6 months, often save money on overall shipping operations.
 But the companies using maritime transport to rush the deliveries will have to pay a very high price for the job.

 How to Minimize Transportation Costs?